mapbender/mapbender/docs/gitarchive/gitarchive.md

 This functionally replaces the `handleHttpRequest` and (super legacy) `httpAction` methods on Component\Element.

-### Additional import processing
+#### Additional import processing

 When cloning applications, or importing exported Applications, Elements that reference database objects in their configuration by id must adjust those ids (e.g. "layersets" are id references in the main map configuration; see [main Map rewrite](https://github.com/mapbender/mapbender/pull/1368/commits/f4811aee9cad1bb4a31d4b0644312106208250cd#diff-e39fd59ab999b73f9b81d43fb84521ca3f4e743a83bdbe1fab52edac782cbd81R190)).

-Affected Element services *must* implement the new ImportAware interface.
+Affected Element services must implement the new ImportAware interface.
 This requires a method `onImport`. `onImport` receives the Element entity and a Mapper implementation as arguments.

 This functionally replaces Component\Element's `denormalizeConfiguration` method.

-### Declaring Element replacements
+#### Declaring Element replacements

-The `<tag name="mapbender.element" />` allows a `replaces` property, which *must*, if present, contain (a comma-separated list of) previous Element class FQCN(s).
+The `<tag name="mapbender.element" />` allows a `replaces` property, which must, if present, contain (a comma-separated list of) previous Element class FQCN(s).

 This will indicate that the Element service will handle those other class names.
 This allows replacing Element legacy / undesired default, or even no longer existant Element implementations, that will only take effect if the defining configuration (=most likely the bundle containing it) is currently loaded.